semgrep/semgrep-docs/docs/troubleshooting/gitlab-sast.md

+---
+meta_description: >-
+  GitLab includes a SAST analyzer that uses Semgrep.
+  Here are the solutions if your CI jobs run too slow, don't return enough results, or are otherwise failing.
+---

 # Troubleshooting GitLab SAST

 GitLab includes a SAST analyzer that uses Semgrep to find vulnerabilities.
 If you suspect your issue lies with GitLab, check [GitLab’s SAST troubleshooting guide](https://docs.gitlab.com/ee/user/application_security/sast/#troubleshooting).